kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 You can specify only one authentication method for every secured API you register.
 If you try to register and specify more than one authentication method, the Application Registry returns a `400` code response.

-Additionally, you can register an API that is protected against cross-site request forgery (CSRF).
-CSRF tokens are an additional layer of authorization and can accompany any authentication method.
+Additionally, you can secure the API against cross-site request forgery (CSRF) attacks.
+CSRF tokens are an additional layer of protection and can accompany any authentication method.

 >**NOTE:** Registering a secured API is a part of registering services of an external solution connected to Kyma.
 To learn more about this process, follow [this](#tutorials-register-a-service) tutorial.